 - Hooflex Thrush Remedy is tough on bacteria and fungi because it is a broad-based antimicrobial.
 This means it will help battle the bacteria that causes thrush, but also fungus that can follow.

 - Hooflex Thrush Remedy’s anti-microbial properties remain active for days after application, giving the frog a chance to heal.

 - Our product is specially formulated to avoid killing healthy tissue, and it also contains emollients to help promote healthy tissue.
 When you kill live cells, you leave room for infection to move into the necrotic tissue left behind.

-- Unlike other, more caustic products or many of the homemade remedies, our formulation does not sting when applied.
+- Unlike other, more caustic products or many homemade remedies, our formulation does not sting when applied, or kill live tissue.

 - Hooflex Thrush Remedy does not contain formaldehyde, so it doesn’t dry out the hoof, sole, or frog.

 - Hooflex Thrush Remedy is a clear, non-staining formula.
 Many products on the market are green or purple.
 Now whether colorant is added on purpose or is the color of ingredients, the downside is that the product is messy, may cause stains, and gets everywhere—and we do mean everywhere.

 - Since it’s a liquid, Hooflex Thrush Remedy soaks deep into cracks and crevices of hooves, even hooves with deep sulci.
 The fine-tipped squeeze applicator allows you to apply the product directly to problem areas without waste.
 Just poke a tiny hole in the end for controlled, economical application.